deansher/morphics/README.md

 a serialized object).

-The top-level runtime structure of a team is defined by a _formation_ (analogous to an OO class), which is identified by a _formation name_ and which implements a particular mission.
+The top-level runtime structure of a team is defined by a _formation_ (analogous to an OO class), which is identified by a _formation id_ and which implements a particular mission.
 A formation has _resources_, which are named values (analogous to instance variables).

 A formation implements each of its duties with a _duty handler_ (analogous to an OO method